Life & Works of Brian Alan Burhoe – All About Us & More

 And I became a writer full time.

-If you want to make an income from writing online articles, stories and content at a journalistic level, I suggest joining a Writers’ Marketing service which pays up front.
-For me, it was Demand Studios, who placed my articles on such sites as Ask.com, eHow and Livestrong.
+Back then, if you wanted to make an income from writing online articles, stories and content at a journalistic level, you looked for a Writers’ Marketing service that paid up front.
+For me, it was Demand Studio, who placed my articles on such sites as Ask.com, eHow and Livestrong.
 Worked for me when I needed it!

 [2] For a more complete List of my Articles by Publisher, see my Complete (Almost) Online Nonfiction of Brian Alan Burhoe.